mapineda/bjwglapp/README.md

 ## Why

 I'm interested in rendering 3D environments in the browser.
-Potential use case could be for a real estate company to build 3D renderings of their buildings in the browser for clients to view and explore.
+Potential use case: Real estate company to build 3D renderings of their buildings in the browser for clients to view and explore.

 ## Tech Used